Texas Sheet Cake

 I followed suit.
 (Because, I follow the chocolate.
 It’s what I do.
 It’s my mission in life I think.
 Ya know, priorities!)

 So, now my question to you is…Have you ever tried Texas Sheet Cake with sour cream instead of buttermilk?
-Try it!
-Ummmseriously!
+I decided to give it a try and it’s seriously awesome!

 My husband liked this version better than the one we grew up with that had cinnamon and buttermilk.
 And the sour cream just adds a lightness and it’s so moist.
 I agreed with him.
 I did like this one just a tad better.